TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

 .. method:: socket.sendmsg(buffers[, ancdata[, flags[, address]]])

-   Send normal and ancillary data to the socket, gathering the non-ancillary data from a series of buffers and concatenating it into a single message.
+   Send normal and ancillary data to the socket, gathering the non-ancillary data kutoka a series of buffers and concatenating it into a single message.
 The *buffers* argument specifies the non-ancillary data as an iterable of :term:`bytes-like objects <bytes-like object>`